Workers Compensation

 In 2021, the Australian Bureau of Statistics reported over one million independent contractors, which equates to nearly 8% of the working population.
 As the number of sole traders (exclusive owners of a business) and contractors (workers hired on a project basis) increases each year, these workers need to educate themselves on their rights and responsibilities regarding workers’ compensation.

-• What you are entitled to
+• What you are entitled to;

-• The logistics behind workers’ compensation for sole traders and their employees
+• The logistics behind workers’ compensation for sole traders and their employees;

-• How to make a claim with LHD Lawyers
+• How to make a claim

 Are sole traders entitled to workers’ compensation?

 Workers’ compensation supports employees injured at work or who become sick due to their work.
-But because sole traders are not considered employees, they are not covered.
+As sole traders are not considered employees, they are not personally covered.
 However, there are avenues in place to protect them should work-related sickness or injury result in revenue loss.
 One solution is investing in income protection insurance, which covers a sole trader’s potential loss of income if they become sick or are injured.

 Do sole traders need workers’ compensation insurance for their employees?